nicholasgower/PlanetsLib/README.md

 ### Surface conditions

 PlanetsLib includes a wide variety of surface conditions, all of which are either hidden or disabled by default.
-To enable a surface condition, modders must add the following line to settings-updates.lua:
+To enable a surface condition, modders must add the following line to settings-updates.lua (using 'oxygen' as an example):

-`data.raw["bool-setting"]["PlanetsLib-enable-[PROPERTY]"].forced_value = true`

-Example: `data.raw["bool-setting"]["PlanetsLib-enable-oxygen"].forced_value = true`
+`data.raw["bool-setting"]["PlanetsLib-enable-oxygen"].forced_value = true`

 #### Per-planet surface conditions

-* `PlanetsLib.surface_conditions.restrict_to_surface(planet)`: Returns surface condition restricting an entity to the given planet(See `planet-str`).
+* `PlanetsLib.surface_conditions.restrict_to_surface(planet)`: Returns surface condition restricting an entity to the given planet.
 Accepts both planet names and planet objects.
+This surface condition is almost completely hidden in the UI with the exception of messages like "X can't be crafted on this surface.
+The  is too low."